The Religious Establishment Challenges Jesus

-But He answered and said to them, "I also will ask you one thing, and answer Me: The baptism of John-was it from heaven or from men?"
+But He answered and said to them, "I also will ask you one thing, and answer Me: The baptism of John-was it from heaven

 And they reasoned among themselves, saying, "If we say, 'From heaven,' He will say, 'Why then did you not believe him?'
 But if we say, 'From men,' all the people will stone us, for they are persuaded that John was a prophet."
 So they answered that they did not know where it was from.

 And Jesus said to them, "Neither will I tell you by what authority I do these things."

 Then He began to tell the people this parable: "A certain man planted a vineyard, leased it to vinedressers, and went into a far country for a long time.
 Now at vintage-time he sent a servant to the vinedressers, that they might give him some of the fruit of the vineyard.
 But the vinedressers beat him and sent him away empty-handed.
 Again he sent another servant; and they beat him also, treated him shamefully, and sent him away empty-handed.
 And again he sent a third; and they wounded him also and cast him out.

 "Then the owner of the vineyard said, 'What shall I do?
 I will send my beloved son.
 Probably they will respect him when they see him.'
 But when the vinedressers saw him, they reasoned among themselves, saying, 'This is the heir.
 Come, let us kill him, that the inheritance may be ours.'
 So they cast him out of the vineyard and killed him.
 Therefore what will the owner of the vineyard do to them?
 He will comeand destroy those vinedressers and give the vineyard to others."